johanzi/gwas_gemma/README.md

 *NB: The versions indicated were the ones used and tested.
 One can first try already installed versions before installing the recommended version.*

 # Files needed
-* VCF file with the accessions/samples
+* VCF file with the accessions/samples (can be compressed with gzip or not)
 * Text file containing the order of the accessions in the VCF file (`order_accession.txt`)
 * File containing the phenotypes of interest with a column containing the name of the accession as described in the vcf file.
 Alternatively, one can process directly a tsv file containing the phenotype for interest with one value per row, with the same order than for the VCF file (no header)

+**Note: The phenotype file should be in unix format and should not contain empty lines.**

 ## VCF file preprocessing